texus/TGUI-website/changelog/index.md

         Tool tips are now shown on disabled widgets by default
   - version: 9
     patches:
+    - version: 4
+      date: 15 June 2022
+      changes: |
+        Default theme no longer affects loading widgets from file Added TextAlignment property to ListBox
+        Added onScroll signal to ListBox
+        Added option to show tool tips on disabled widgets Up and down keys in ListBox now move scrollbar if needed Renderers shared in form files no longer save in random order Pasting still worked in TextArea when it was read-only ListBox::setMaximumItems didn't reset selected item when removed Fixed issue with renderer property within custom renderer outside tgui namespace Parsing invalid UTF-8 character could trigger a debug assert in Visual Studio Widget could remain in hover state after hiding it Fixed broken text rendering in SDL/OpenGL backend List of ComboBox did not use the font set in the ComboBox Keeping child window inside parent didn't take origin into account
     - version: 3
       date: 15 January 2022
       changes: |